wso2/open-healthcare-docs/en/docs/get-started/architecture.md

 ## Security, Privacy, and Agent Identity

 WSO2 Open Healthcare supports SMART on FHIR and MTLS to meet healthcare security and privacy requirements.
-The solution natively supports OpenID Connect and OAuth 2.0 based security controls.
+The solution natively supports OpenID Connect and OAuth 2.0-based security controls.

 These standards are extended to AI-enabled workflows through MCP Auth and Agent Identity Management, enabling precise and consistent authorization rules for AI models.
 Every transaction, whether initiated by a patient-facing app or an automated AI agent, is governed by fine-grained access control and robust identity management.